SaFelic/MB2_Submission/README.md

 **Description** <br>

-This repository contains a script for supervised classification of two Landsat 5 and Landsat 8 satellite scenes with subsequent Land Cover Change Assessment and further analysis of MODIS NDVI Raster Time Series (RTS) including statistical RTS analysis and breakpoint detection for a subset of the originial research area. <br>
+This repository contains two scripts, one for supervised classification of two Landsat 5 and Landsat 8 satellite scenes with subsequent Land Cover Change Assessment and a second script for further analysis of MODIS NDVI Raster Time Series (RTS) including statistical RTS analysis and breakpoint detection for a subset of the originial research area. <br>

 All necessary data can be downloaded with the followink link: